 - The harm that the drugs themselves do to the users;

-- The peripheral harm done by the distribution of drugs.
+- The harm done to society by the distribution of drugs.

 The harm of the drugs themselves